 Lineker came through Leicester’s youth academy, making his first-team debut for the club at the age of 19 while they were still in the second division.
 He began to play a more important role in the 1979-80 season, scoring three league goals to help the Foxes to promotion, but it wasn’t until the club had been relegated once again that he imposed himself as a regular.

 1981-82 was Lineker’s breakout year.
-He bagged 17 goals in 39 league games, showcasing a burgeoning knack for being in the right place at the right time.
+He bagged 17 goals in 39 league games of Bet365 bonus code, showcasing a burgeoning knack for being in the right place at the right time.
 The next season he once again helped Leicester to promotion, only this time he was fundamental rather than a mere squad player.
 And, over the next two seasons, he would score 46 goals in 80 outings before moving on to reigning champions Everton in an £800,000 deal.